ToshY/dsmr-reader-docker-compose/README.md

 Derived from [xirixiz/dsmr-reader-docker](https://github.com/xirixiz/dsmr-reader-docker), this repo was created to simplify docker compose v2 setup.

-This setup is tested with Raspberry Pi 3 Model B, using the Raspberry Pi OS Lite (32-bit) image (no desktop environment).
+This setup is tested with Raspberry Pi 3 Model B (fresh install), using the Raspberry Pi OS Lite (32-bit) image (no desktop environment).

 ## How to use